 - Pour the custard into another bowl and set that bowl inside another bowl over ice.
 Allow to cool to room temperature.

-- While the custard cools, add the heavy whipping cream and powdered sugar to a large mixer bowl and whisk on high speed until stiff peaks form.
+- While the custard cools, add the 2/3 cup of heavy whipping cream and powdered sugar to a large mixer bowl and whisk on high speed until stiff peaks form.

 - When the custard is ready, gently fold the whipped cream into the custard.
 Be sure it’s at least room temperature, so the whipped cream doesn’t wilt/melt.